 Also, the initial assessment enables us to talk you through what’s involved in administering the injections to give you an improved but still natural look, and it gives you the chance to ask questions about any aspect of treatment.

 Your initial consultation is free of charge.
 It is difficult to give a wholly accurate idea of the cost of your surgery until we have met and fully assessed your needs and goals.
 At the end you will be given an exact quote which will cover all treatment, appointments and re-admissions or revisions, should that be necessary.
 The price guide below should give a reasonable idea of the range of prices for your chosen treatment.

 Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
 This costs £150 and is included in the cost of your treatment.

-The effects of Botox can be long-lasting but vary from patient to patient.
+The effects can be long-lasting but vary from patient to patient.
 The effects are cumulative and the wrinkles remain softened, even if you stop treatment.
 You may want to undergo regular treatments to maintain and perfect the results.